MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-basic-features.md

 ### Voice Setting

 You can think of a Voice setting as "the thing you apply to a sound to give it the qualities you want."
-The Voice Setting prefabs are located in the *VoiceSetting* folder.
+Voice Settings are [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html) and are located in the *VoiceSetting* folder.

 ![______](../../../media/enhance-your-environment/audio-zones/036-voices.png)

-A Voice Setting has the *VoiceSetting* script attached and is made up of several properties and one or more [*filters*](#filters).
+A Voice Setting ScriptableObject is defined by the VoiceSetting.cs script.
+It's made up of several properties and one or more [*filters*](#filters).

 ![______](../../../media/enhance-your-environment/audio-zones/078-voice-setting.png)